 20) Freaks: Tod Browning’s 1932 cult masterpiece about circus life starring real-life sideshow freaks.
 Chilling and heartbreaking.
 “Gooble Gobble, one of us!”

 21) I Want to Live!: Powerful story of the life and execution of Barbara Graham (Susan Hayward) a perjurer, prostitute, liar and drug addict.
 Now THAT’S acting!

 22) Harriet Craig: Joan Crawford as an over-the-top, tough-as-nails, slightly mannish bitch-goddess.
 In other words, herself.

 23) Straight Jacket: Joan Crawford, in the twilight of her career, as a recently paroled axe murderer, clinging to what’s left of her sanity.

-26) Long Days Journey Into Night: Long and talky, but Katherin Hepburn’s turn as an Edwardian morphine addict is one for the ages.
+26) Long Days Journey Into Night: Long and talky, but Katherin Hepburn’s turn as an Edwardian morphine addict at the end of her rope is one for the ages.

 27) Picnic: William Holden is a little long in the tooth to play the studly drifter who drives everyone wild with passion, but Rosalind Russell delivers one of her best performances ever (and that’s saying A LOT) as a sexually repressed school marm.
 Her big scene at the picnic will haunt you for the rest of your days.

-28) Bringing Up Baby: Katherine Hepburn is positively incandescent and Cary Grant is boner-inducingly adorable in the definitive screwball comedy of the 1930s.
+28) Bringing Up Baby: Young Katherine Hepburn is positively incandescent and young Cary Grant is boner-inducingly adorable in THE definitive screwball comedy of the 1930s.

 29) Qui Ete Vous, Polly Magoo?: ‘60s Fashion 101.
 Scathingly satirical art house movie spoofing the fashion world and its excesses.